haiiro-shimeji/gmap/README.txt

 Description
 -----------

+The GMap module is a module that has 4 essential parts.
+The first part an API that allows other modules or administrators to convert either an array of specifications or a macro text into a html/javascript text that will include the google map on their page.

+The second part is a macro generator which will allow you to interactively create a gmap macro suitable for using with this module.

-The GMap filter module uses filters to allow the insertion of a Google map into a node.
-It includes a page to create the macro and a filter to insert a map based on the macro.
+The third part is the filter, which allows you to take the text created from the macro and insert it into a node and the filter will convert this into a google map shown on the node.

+The fourth part is a user interface that allows users to enter their location in a google map and then a map can be viewed that can show where users are from around the world.
+Note that the user functionality must have a table added to the database.
+However, the rest of the module will work fine if this table is not activated and the user functionality is not turned on in the settings page.

 Installation
 ------------